CUQI-DTU/KTC2023-CUQI9/README.md

 - Python 3.x
 - Required Python libraries (listed in `requirements.txt`)
 - Access to the provided dataset (not included in this repository)

+Note that you will need to install `FEniCS 2019.1.0.` One way to do it is to follow Anaconda installation instructions in this [link](https://fenicsproject.org/download/archive/).

 ## Usage instructions